26 October 2016 - Denver

 The more places your information is stored and the more people have access to it, the more potential points of attack there are, said Vectra CEO Hitesh Sheth.
 Encrypted databases don't mean much if your financial advisor takes work home on an unencrypted thumb drive or an office assistant falls for a phishing email.
 More

 Vectra's prediction that 2016 would see ransomware "focus more on holding enterprise assets hostage and less on individuals," is supported by a recent report that shows nearly 40% of businesses surveyed experienced a ransomware attack in the last year.
 Over a third lost revenue and 20% had to completely cease business operations.
 More

 Vectra, which has been focusing on campus networks, is expanding its reach to the data center and the public cloud.
 The company is among a new wave of security companies that detect attacks in progress.
 Vectra's new strategies detect bad behavior because intruders in the data center don’t have the same goals as intruders in the campus network do.
 More

-The Boston Tech-Security Conference features 40-60 vendor exhibits and 8-12 educational speaker sessions discussing current tech-security issues such as cloud security, email and social media security, VoIP, LAN security, wireless security, USB drives security & more.
-Numerous door prizes such as iPads, Kindles, $25, $50 and $100 gift cards and lots more!
-You'll come away with advice and knowledge so you can start proactively protecting your environment from the latest security breaches.
-Your registration will include your breakfast, lunch, conference materials and entrance into the conference sessions and exhibit area.
-THIS CONFERENCE QUALIFIES FOR CPE CREDITS.
+The Fort Lauderdale Tech-Security Conference features 40-60 vendor exhibits and 8-12 educational speaker sessions discussing current tech-security issues such as cloud security, email and social media security, VoIP, LAN security, wireless security, USB drives security and more.